 Pharmacology is the science underpinning the action of drugs on biological systems, and its reach and impact – playing a vital role in medicine, nursing, dentistry and veterinary medicine.
 Pharmacology therefore touches all our lives.

 This programme is aimed at aspiring clinical researchers, as well as those wishing to gain a deep understanding of the underlying principles of ‘how drugs work’ and ‘how to develop new drugs’.

 If you are a highly motivated, inquisitive student, looking to push the boundaries of contemporary knowledge in pharmacology and drug development, whilst at the same time extending yourself and boosting your career opportunities in a high achieving academic setting, then this programme is for you.

 Our MSc in Pharmacology and Drug Development will provide you with unique and unrivalled opportunities to immerse yourself in the clinical, basic science and industrial aspects of pharmacology.
 In this programme you will gain the skills to play an active role in developing the next generation of drugs – either from first principles in the lab, testing in clinical trials, or taking new products to clinic.

-You will be based in the Centre for Atherothrombosis and Metabolic Disease and learn from experts in their field who are at the forefront of pharmacology and the drug design process.
+You will be based in the Centre for Biomedicine and learn from experts in their field who are at the forefront of pharmacology and the drug design process.
 This includes our own clinical trials unit as well as invited speakers from internationally relevant drug companies.